the more you know

 Joshua Tree

 Why elope in Joshua Tree?
-It is a perfect desert oasis for a mix of adventure and aesthetic with its vast desert wilderness and beautiful Yucca’s the park is named after.
-Joshua Tree can also be considered a super family friendly elopement location since many of the areas in the park that you can get married at are very accessible.
+It is a perfect desert oasis for a mix of adventure and aesthetics with its vast desert wilderness and beautiful Yucca trees which the park is named after.
+Joshua Tree can also be considered a super family-friendly elopement location since many of the areas in the park where you can get married are very accessible.

 A permit is required to get married in Joshua Tree, and the current fee is a non-refundable $120.
 The Park also has specific areas where a ceremony is allowed to be held.

-The weather here is perfect from basically late September to the first week of May.
+The West Coast weather here is perfect from basically late September to the first week of May.

 What to do on your elopement day in Joshua Tree: Rock Climbing, this is a mecca for short, casual but fantastic climbing on amazing granite rock.
-Off Road, hike, sight see the different areas within the park.
+Off-road, hike, and sightsee the different areas within the park.
 Have a private chef dinner, picnic, cook together, horseback ride.

 a bride and groom run along the beach, smiling widely. he wears beige board shorts, while she wears a pink and red bikini. he's carrying a surfboard.